mikaelbr/writings/js-syntax-series/function-arguments.md

 //=> 4
 ```

-We use `Array.from` to convert the array like object to an actual array.
-Arrays
+We use `Array.from` to convert the `Array`-like objects to an actual arrays.
-in JavaScript are actually a form of iterable objects, and you could implement
+Arrays in JavaScript are a form of iterable objects, and we could implement our
-your own type, as with NodeList and `arguments`.
-The `arguments` variable also
+own type, as with `NodeList` and `arguments`.
+The `arguments` variable also has
-has a property, `callee`, that refers to the executing function.
+a property, `callee`, that refers to the executing function.

 It also seems mutating the magic `arguments` value, causes parameter variables
 to change.
 Avoid this, as it would be very surprising in most cases.